-Sorry, no review of Lost In Blue 2 yet.
+Sorry, no Lost In Blue 2 review yet.

 Once again a young boy and his female compatriot are washed up on an apparently deserted desert island and must work together to find a way to safety.